AntoineAssal/School-Notes/COMP-346-OperatingSystems/Exercises/TAs/TA3.md

 ## Question 10

 What advantage is there in having different values of the scheduling quantum on different levels of a multilevel feedback queuing system?\
-Your answer should consider all aspects such asfairness, starvation, efficiency, etc.
+Your answer should consider all aspects such as fairness, starvation, efficiency, etc.
 ### Solution

 <hr>